5. Run host tests#

 Summary#

-You might have found it a little strange (and boring) that we’re showing you unit tests right now, rather than demo’ing apps.
-We’re getting to the fun stuff soon, we promise!
-The reason we showed you testing now is because it’s a very important part of Pigweed’s mission.
-When you’re on a large embedded development team creating a new product, it’s so much easier to iterate quickly when you have confidence that your code changes aren’t introducing bugs in other parts of the codebase.
-The best way to build that confidence is to rigorously test every part of your codebase.
-Pigweed spends a lot of time making it easier for teams to test their codebases, such as making it possible to run unit tests on your development host rather than on physical hardware.
+Pigweed spends a lot of time making it easier for teams to test their codebases, such as making it easy to run unit tests on your development host rather than on physical hardware.
 This is especially useful when your physical hardware doesn’t exist yet because your hardware team hasn’t finished designing it!

-Another reason why it’s important to make host-portable code: security and robustness.
-This enables us to run modern code analysis tooling like ASAN, TSAN, MSAN, fuzzers, and more against Sense.
+Another reason why it’s important to make code that can be tested on your host: security and robustness.
+This enables you to run modern code analysis tooling like ASAN, TSAN, MSAN, fuzzers, and more.
 These tools are unlikely to run correctly in on-device embedded contexts.
 Fun fact: We caught real bugs in Sense with this tooling during development!

-As promised, now it’s time for the fun stuff.
+Now it’s time for the fun stuff.
 Head over to 6.
-Run the host app to start trying out the bringup app (blinky).
+Run the host app to try out the bringup app, blinky.